 - School of Civil Engineering and Surveying

 - Programme specification

 Structure & Teaching

-- Dissertation: This gives you the chance to carry out and complete an independent dissertation project during the final stage of the course.
-You will be able to choose a subject area of particular personal interest, within the broad scope of the built environment.
+You will undertake an independent dissertation/project during the final stage of the course.
+For this, you will be able to choose a subject area of particular personal interest within the broad overall scope of the programme.